• Skip to main content

 how to make carnitas ingredients

-How to Make Dutch Oven Carnitas in the Oven
+How to make Carnitas in a Dutch Oven

 Detailed instructions and measurements to make carnitas are listed in the recipe card at the bottom of this page.